thaabomb/EightyPercentSafer/outline.md

-- Describe the result: an 80% reduction in the fatal accident rate
+- Describe the result: an 83% reduction in the fatal accident rate in 10 years
   - Where did all the plane crashes go?
   - Describe the status quo circa 1996
     - An accident rate which had been declining for a long time but had recently become stuck on a plateau